12NehaSingh/Annual_sales_Report_for_store/README.md

 4.Amazon, Flipcart and Myntra channels are max contributing (~80%).

-# Final Conclusion to improve Neha store sales :
+# Final Conclusion to improve  store sales :
 Target **Women** customer of age group (30-40yrs) living in **Maharashtra**,**Karnataka** and **Uttar Pradesh** by showing ads/offers/coupons available on **Amazon**,**Flipcart** and **Myntra**